MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/set-default-search-engine.md

 - MET150
 - MOE150
 ms.assetid: ee40010e-5d7f-4ba8-a3f8-d240dab3af6d
-description: "Learn how to set Bing as your company's default search engine using Microsoft Search in Bing."
+description: "Learn how to set Bing as your company's default search engine using Microsoft Search."
 ---

 # Set default search engine

-Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search in Bing capabilities, encourage more usage, and provide a smoother experience.
+Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search capabilities, encourage more usage, and provide a smoother experience.

 To set the default search engine for your organization, follow the steps below.